iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.cdc.general___2.7.1/report.md

 > App won't close no matter what.
 Have to restart my phone to get out of it.
 Uninstalling.<br> :date: __2020-05-02 23:38:29__

 > I'm getting notifications at 2 am....stop<br> :date: __2020-05-02 08:24:32__

-> Weaponised propaganda<br> :date: __2020-05-01 14:21:15__

-> This app is a joke!
-Major virus outbreak and it sends no notifications at all, despite being asked for notification information.
-The CDC needs to get a new developer.<br> :date: __2020-04-27 00:19:01__

-> Uninstalled.
-Searched high and low for Covid19 stats and located every disease known to man in the dropdown EXCEPT for Covid19.
-Infornation overload on diseases no one cares about.
-What about Covid19???<br> :date: __2020-04-26 17:16:17__